 It’s a great way of adding multiple features to your nail without it being too-much.
 There’s nothing worse than nails that are so fussy, you can barely make out what they’re trying to be.

 Another white tip designed, but this time a shaped one – you can see the curved finish to them, giving you the purrfect playground to add your cat features.
-In this case, black silhouettes of cats doing whatever it is that cats do.
+In this case, black silhouettes of cats handing with the moon.
 You could use whatever you like though.

 We love those cat paw prints, but for time-saving, we’d only add them to one nail and make that one a featured one.

-Another simple design, this time we have those classic red nails with just the kitty-featured nail peering out from the edge.
-It’s a cute idea, and one that won’t take too long – perfect for when you’re in a rush but fancy dong something cute and feline to your claws!
+Another simple design, this time we have blue nails with just the kitty-featured nails peering out from the edge.
+It’s a cute idea when you fancy dong something cute and feline to your claws!

 Do you want to know a fun fact about cats?
 When they rub themselves up against you or other surfaces, they’re not actually being affectionate and loving like it seems.
 They’re marking their territory using scent glands on their cheeks and other places.
 Not so cute now, right?